JYLim99/8-Bit/8-bit/README.md

      ​	Breakout

-* Multiplayer feature using Firestore
+* Multiplayer Pong using Firestore

 * Point system with a leaderboard

 ## Development Plan